AMitchell-GitHub/stock-tui/README.md

 # Stock TUI

-A terminal-based interface for viewing live stock data and intraday charts.
+The definitive terminal UI for viewing stocks, markets, commodities, ETFs, and more!

+Complete with modular indicators, high resolution charts, multiple time frames and intervals, and chart types!

 ## Prerequisites